 If the blood level goes beyond 140mg/dL, it is considered abnormal and another test is done after fasting for some hours.
 If that too comes negative, it confirms the occurrence of gestational diabetes.

 Treatment of Gestational Diabetes

-If you’ve been diagnosed with gestational diabetes, here are some key strategies to manage it to avoid any harmful repercussion for the baby and you:
+If you’ve been diagnosed with following diabetes, here are some key strategies to manage it to avoid any harmful repercussion for the baby and you: